·Updated

 documents.account_id = public.get_api_key_account_id()

-public.has_scope('document', id, 'update')
+AND public.has_scope('document', id::text, 'update')

 );

--- API key access policy for DELETE operations
+-- API key DELETE

 CREATE POLICY "API keys can delete documents with proper scope"